 - Trusting Of Its Owner

 Another reason your dog may look at you while he eats is his desire.
 Dogs are social animals and often seek guidance and reassurance from their owners.
-Your dog expresses his trust and dependence on you by staring at you.
+Your dog expresses his trust in and dependence on you by staring at you.
 He feels comfortable eating in your presence, and the dog wants to ensure you’re there to protect him.

 - Being Defensive Of Its Food